csound-plugins/csound-plugins/README.md

 # Plugins in this repo

+### jsfx

+jsfx support in csound, allows any REAPER's jsfx plugin to be loaded and controlled inside csound

+### klib

-* `dict` plugins: very efficient hashtables for csound
+very efficient hashtables for csound

+### poly

-* `poly` plugins: parallel and sequential multiplexing opcodes, they enable to create and control multiple instances of a csound opcode
+Parallel and sequential multiplexing opcodes, they enable to create and control multiple instances of a csound opcode

-* `sched` plugins: schedule an instrument at specific events
+### else

+A miscellaneous collection of effects (distortion, saturation, ring-modulation), noise generators (low freq. noise, chaos attractors, etc), envelope generators, etc.

 # Installation